jettandres/sms-center/README.md

 ## Security Warning
 The code is mostly complete now.
 I'm just giving a heads up for anyone wanting to deploy this for personal use:

-By practice it is HIGHLY recommended to have an authentication middleware to secure the API endpoints.
+By practice it is HIGHLY recommended to have an authentication middleware implementation to secure the API endpoints.
 Right now I'm excluding authentication from this codebase and I'm still contemplating if it's safe to open-source.

 Just know that having more layers of security aside from a username and password helps a lot.
 Here are some ideas: